 How Are Your Emotions Guiding You?

-Feelings and emotions are our guides on how to conduct ourselves on Earth.
+Feelings and emotions are our guides on how to conduct ourselves with others and our environment.
 But, most of us don’t validate our feelings.
 Instead, we dismiss them as irrational thinking, unaware that they are the key to living a more enjoyable life.

 The definition of emotions is as follows: ” a conscious mental reaction (such as anger or fear) subjectively experienced as strong feeling usually directed toward a specific object and typically accompanied by physiological and behavioral changes in the body.” -merriam-webster.com